 Nothing to worry about!!!!!!!
 The progress in Sweden makes things very hopeful, because the cultural conditioning esp. here in u.s. is humiliating and wrong…… I should have been playing chess not barbies……I wanted to be a ballerina and play chess the juxtaposition shouldnt have even been strange……… glad you posted this……..
 This is ssoooooo important….. implications of gender limits and boxes is deadly to developmentposted almost 3 years ago

 I get tired of hearing kids say. “boys can’t wear earrings or dresses, boys don’t like pink, all girls love pink.”
 I don’t think there is a problem with letting a girl know that she is a girl and that a boy is a boy but some people take it too far.
 As far as guys opening doors for girls; I think it should go both ways.
 Girls shouldn’t expect to be treated like royalty if they don’t show their manners and common courtesy.
 Ladies first is stupid.posted over 2 years ago

 I find that this school is being innovative with their education system.
 Already at birth we are given our gender.
 If we are born with a vagina parents rush out to buy tiny pink baby clothing and a crib full of princesses, and if it’s a penis we assume the “male colour” blue and are given toy cars.
 This school is giving children the freedom to determine their own gender.
 We shouldn’t be secluding children to their gender stereotype if that’s not what they feel like.
-We should define the title, the title doesn’t define us.posted about 1 year ago
+We should define the title, the title doesn’t define us.posted almost 2 years ago